rocketlabdelta/info-central/welcome/sources.md

 Amateur rocketry is all about doing everything yourself, so no kits here.
 Some larger launches attract companies such as Thunderflame Associates which hold motor-making classes, but your best bet is to find other amateurs in your area and work with them.
 Scratch-building supplies can be purchased mail-orders from many vendors.[Giant Leap Rocketry](http://www.giantleaprocketry.com),[Missile Works](http://www.missileworks.com) and[Magnum Rocket Hobbies](http://www.magnumrockets.com/)are a few of the largest.

 This list is far from complete and we don’t want to slight any of the companies not mentioned.
-The
+The [Rocketry Online Vendors](http://www.rocketryonline.com/Search/db_search.cgi?setup_file=URL&submit_search=yes&category=Vendor) section includes many other excellent companies making and selling kits, motors, parts and supplies.

+Submitted by: John Coker